alloy-d/now.go/README.markdown

 # No command line required!

 (Note: that heading is a lie!
-The webpage is still more or less useless, since `later` and `now -done` are unaccounted for.)
+The webpage is still half useless, since `later` is unaccounted for.)

 GUI type, eh?
 Well, then, point your browser to `localhost:5939` for a no-nonsense, this-is-what-you-should-be-doing-now interface.